Step-by-Step Guide to Reliable Quantitative Western Blot Data

 Combined Linear Range (CLR) detection of Total protein extract and OCT-4 in HEK293T cells.
 4-fold dilution of cell extracts from HEK293T untreated control (a’-a”) as well as knockdown HEK293T (experimental) (b-b”) category were loaded onto 10% Bis-Tris gel (NP0303BOX) and run under the MOPS buffer system.
 All the blots were incubated with Revert 700 Total Protein Stain (LI-COR P/N 926-11010) to visualize total protein extract in each lane.
 Subsequently, the blots were incubated in Intercept Blocking Buffer for one hour at room temperature and thereafter in Anti-Oct-4 antibody (CST #2750; Lot #4) and IRDye 800CW Goat anti-Rabbit IgG (H + L). (a-a”) Individual linear range of detection for total protein and OCT-4 was determined for control cell extracts (a - a”) as well as for experimental cell extracts (b – b”).
 Combined linear range for total protein extract and OCT-4 protein detection was plotted for both cell extract types (c, d).
 CLR was identified at 4.5 micrograms for both cell types.
 Blocking buffer: Intercept Blocking Buffer (TBS); Intercept T20 (TBS) Antibody Diluent; Protein ladder: Chameleon duo ladder (LI-COR P/N 928-70000; Lot# C70803-03).
 Imager: Odyssey® CLx; resolution: 169 μm; Intensity: auto mode.

 “A systematic approach to quantitative Western blot analysis” is a step-by-step workflow and the ideal resource for your lab.
 By helping to minimize error in Western blot methodology, it can guide you toward more precise data.
-A more unified procedure among members of the scientific community can help mitigate variation and increase overall reproducibility.
+A more unified approach among members of the scientific community can help to mitigate experimental variation and increase overall reproducibility.
+Download your copy for free today.

 Powered by Froala Editor